 The more you build something up as impossible in your mind, the more difficult it will be to overcome.
 If you’re convinced you’re never going to get to grips with clutch control, it will likely take you twice as long to master it.
 It’s a classic case of self-sabotage.
 If you’re dreading getting in the car, or trying to avoid it, you’re not going to progress as well as you should.

 Practise makes perfect, and avoiding the problem will not make it go away.
 So, if you’re still struggling, make your way through out tips again until something sticks.
-If clutch control is still as enigmatic to you as it was before you read this guide, you might want to consider making the move to an automatic car instead.
+If clutch control is still as enigmatic to you as it was before you read this guide, you might want to consider making the move to an automatic car instead—where you’ll probably find hill starts just that bit easier.
 It could very well be that manual transmission is simply not a good match for you.